kinderhead/Amethyst/Amethyst/README.md

 As you can see, macro arguments can be mixed with regular arguments.

 **WARNING**: only string literals can be passed into macro string arguments.
-This is because Minecraft strips quotes from strings when processing them for macros.
-If this behavior is intended, then use `macro nbt` instead.
+This is because Minecraft strips quotes from strings and un-escapes them, and there is no good way to re-escape the strings later.
+Use `macro nbt` if this behavior is intended.

 ### Global Variables

 Variables can be declared outside of functions.
 They follow the same namespace rules as functions.
 Amethyst internally puts them into NBT storage under the same namespace and path.
 For example, a global variable `example:x` is can be retrieved in-game with `/data get storage example:globals x`.

-If a global variable does not has an initializer, then it will not be reset upon reload.
+If a global variable does not has an initializer, it will not be reset upon reload.
 For example:

 ```cs
 int keep;